Vuizur/russian-text-stresser-extension/README.md

 #### For other Systems:
 1. You need to clone https://github.com/Vuizur/add-stress-to-epub and execute app.py after installing dependencies with poetry

-Finally, visit any website with Russian text such as lenta.ru and visit how the stress marks are added
+Finally, visit any website with Russian text such as lenta.ru and see how stress marks are automatically added.

 Have fun!